 This chocolate version of pecan pie always disappears fast at Historic Clifton Mills restaurant in Clifton, Ohio.

 Mile-High Chocolate Pie

-Whipping cream, semisweet chocolate and bittersweet chocolate create a rich, tall filling for this pie from Murray's restaurant in Minneapolis.
+Whipping cream, semisweet chocolate and bittersweet chocolate create a rich, tall filling for this gluten-free pie from Murray's restaurant in Minneapolis.
 A sweet meringue forms the crust.